A Closed Queueing Maintenance Network with Two Batch Policies: A Product-Form Solution and Performance Analysis

 \section{A Product-Form Solution and Performance Analysis}

-In this section, we provide the product-form solution for the stationary joint probabilities of queue lengths in the closed queueing network.
-Based on this, we can define and analyze some useful performance measures of the DBSS with unusable bikes.
+In this section, we obtain the product-form solution for the stationary joint probabilities of queue lengths in the closed queueing network.
+Based on this, we can define and compute some useful performance measures of the maintenance network.